 6. Leaving the partner is not a choice

-Research shows that despite all the stress and unworthiness that comes with such relationships, codependent personalities are often not willing to call it quits.
+Research shows that despite all the stress and unworthiness that come with such relationships, codependent personalities are often not willing to call it quits.
 Psychologists say that codependency is the worst form of addiction, with partners being addicted to being looked at as martyrs or victims.

 Besides, the fear of never finding love again or the deep-rooted belief of being “unworthy” makes it almost impossible for the codependent partners to step out of the relationship.
 Every time someone tries to convince them that they are in an unhealthy relationship, the codependent partners often use the phrase, “I know but…”.
 This “but” is what stops them from giving up or calling it quits.

-7. Codependent partners can’t take decisions alone
+7. Codependent partners can’t make decisions alone

-• Don’t trust their skills
+- Don’t trust their skills

-• Are fearful of making wrong decisions
+- Are fearful of making wrong decisions

-• Are scared of offending their partners with their decisions
+- Are scared of offending their partners with their decisions

-• Always want someone to validate their decisions
+- Always want someone to validate their decisions

-• Can only enjoy life if they are the givers
+- Can only enjoy life if they are the givers

 11 Expert-Backed Tips For Breaking Codependency In Relationship

 Grace and Richard were married for thirty years.
 Richard was a covert narcissist and knew all the textbook tricks to manipulate Grace.
-Grace, on the other hand, displayed full-blown codependent behaviors.
+Grace, on the other hand, displayed full-blown codependent tendencies.
 She often confused her sacrifices and martyrdom with her love for the family.

 An otherwise timid person with no self-esteem, she used her enabling attitude to exert power and control over the family, or this is what she thought.
 In reality, Richard was manipulating her, and letting her control the family only as much as he wanted.
+Due to his addiction, he joined Alcoholics Anonymous but soon left the group.
+He had multiple affairs, but every time Grace questioned him, he blamed her for everything, including his attraction to other women.

 Related Reading: 18 Subtle Signs Your Long-Term Relationship Is Over